coastergat/rbCAP/README.md

 You can play RBY CAP on [Dragon Heaven](http://petmodsdh.com/).

-Info for the CAPmons can be found on [this spreadsheet](https://docs.google.com/spreadsheets/d/1B4zGi6cBzuy3Vrfhz59VJsjdXtS1Bh60UFUOwzBmVGQ/edit?gid=955529693#gid=955529693).
+Info for the CAPmons can be found on [the wiki](https://github.com/coastergat/rbCAP/wiki) or [this spreadsheet](https://docs.google.com/spreadsheets/d/1B4zGi6cBzuy3Vrfhz59VJsjdXtS1Bh60UFUOwzBmVGQ/edit?gid=955529693#gid=955529693).

 # Credits